 Inside, a statue of a maternal Ma Chu P'oh surrounded by masses of burning incense and candles dominates the room.
-On either side of her are the deities of health (on the left if your back is to the entrance) and wealth.
+On either side of her are the deities of health (on your left) and wealth.
 The two tall figures you'll notice are her sentinels: one can see for 1,000 miles; the other can hear for 1,000 miles.
 The gluey black substance on their lips—placed there by devotees in days past—is opium, meant to heighten their senses.
 Although the main temple is Taoist, the temple at the back is Buddhist and dedicated to Kuan Yin, the goddess of mercy.
 Her many arms represent how she reaches out to all those who suffer on earth.
-This is a good place to learn your fortune.
-Choose a number out of the box, then pick up two small stenciled pieces of wood at the back of the altar and let them fall to the ground.
-If they land showing opposite faces, then the number you have picked is valid.
-If they land same-side up, try again.
-From a valid number, the person in the nearby booth will tell you your fate, and whether you like it or not, you pay for the information.
-Leave the grounds by the alley that runs alongside the main temple.
-The two statues to the left are the gambling brothers.
-They will help you choose a lucky number for your next betting session; if you win, you must return and place lighted cigarettes in their hands.